raspberrypilearning/cress-egg-heads/README.md

 First check that you have all the parts you need to get your Raspberry Pi set up and working.

 - Raspberry Pi
-- Micro USB power adapter
+- Micro USB power adaptor
 - An SD card with Raspbian already set up through NOOBS
 - USB keyboard
 - HDMI cable